Skip to main content

 A rule consists of three components:

-- Expression: A conditional statement that is evaluated against each transaction to determine whether it satisfies the criteria of the rule.
+• Expression: A pattern matching expression using the match(pattern, field) function that is evaluated against each transaction to determine whether it satisfies the criteria of the rule.

 Expressions